-Assets limited whose use is limited consist of funds held by trustees under bond indenture agreements.
+Assets limited whose use is limited consist of funds held by trustees under bond indenture agreements and future resident funds held in trust.
 Assets whose use is limited that are required for obligations classified as current liabilities or that may be used to pay construction costs are reported as current assets.
 See Note 7 for additional information on assets whose use limited